Entra Sync

 You should now have the following information collected:

-1. Azure Tenant Id
+1. Entra Tenant Id

-2. Azure Client Id
+2. Entra Client Id

 3. OAuth 2.0 authorization endpoint (v2)